SebastijanKokai/ECommerceOfflineFirst/README.md

 ## 🚧 Status

 This app is for demonstration purposes.
-Some functionality like payment and authentication is mocked or not fully implemented.
+Some functionality like payment is mocked or not fully implemented.